cshubdev/computer-science-space/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

+## Join The Project Team
+To join the project team, you must fill out [this form](https://2ao4nlhmuns.typeform.com/to/p5MR2HBC).

 ## Versioning

 We use [SemVer](https://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/Fire-Oceann/BB-TR-Kaynak/tags).